 3. Gay people are promiscuous

 Promiscuity is a human phenomenon which doesn’t necessarily align according to one’s sexual orientation.
-This is one of the worst myths about the lgbtq community.
+This is one of the most damaging myths about the LGBTQIA+ community.

 4. But who is the wife?